-Drive-through clinics allow us to safely and efficiently vaccinate and protect a large number of people.
+Drive-through clinics allow us to safely and efficiently vaccinate and protect many people.
 Because they help to minimize exposure to communicable diseases, drive-through clinics are an ideal option.

 What flu vaccines do you carry?

-We carry preservative / mercury- free flu vaccine.
+We carry a preservative/mercury-free flu vaccine.
 These contain a killed virus.
 While live virus vaccines that are administered through the nose are available, they are not safe for pregnant women and other vulnerable members of a family.
 Therefore, we have chosen to not carry the live virus flu vaccine.